Introduction to Git

 $ git remote prune origin

-To get the latest changes made in the original repository, we can fetch it from upstream.
+To get the latest changes made in the original repository, we can fetch it from upstream.$ git fetch upstream

 $ git merge upstream/master